ritsec/RankedChoiceVotingScript/README.md

 #### OAuthClientSecretJSON
 This is generated for you by google :) just log in at `https://console.developers.google.com/apis/credentials` and set up a project, and add a service account with permissions and download the json file.
-More info can be found here: `https://gspread.readthedocs.io/en/latest/oauth2.html`
+More info can be found here: `https://gspread.readthedocs.io/en/latest/oauth2.html` You will need to add the `Sheets API` and maybe the `Drive API` to the project from the developer console.

 Copy the JSON File into creds.json.